 clothes has remained almost unchanged.
 Of course the technology of the

-bring it up to date.
+bring them up to date.

 vacuum cleaner film was made before Dysonís cleaners were introduced.

 These use an old industrial idea of sucking the air and dirt through